The Best Way to Backup and Restore a WordPress Site

 3. Next, add the URL of your website.

-1. Once you have specified the website, install the BlogVault plugin through the manual or automatic install.
+1. Once you’ve specified the website, install the BlogVault plugin through the manual or automatic install.

-We recommend using Automatic install as it is easier and faster to complete.
-On installation, the tool automatically takes a backup of your website.
+We recommend using Automatic install as it’s easier and faster to complete.
+On installation, the tool automatically makes a backup of your website.

 And that’s that – backup complete!

-It takes an automatic backup every 24 hours.
-You can also perform a backup any time you want – any number of times.
-The dashboard also has some useful WordPress management features like updating of plugins, themes, and core, user management, staging, migration, and more.
+BlogVault makes an automatic backup every 24 hours.
+You can also perform a backup any time you want, any number of times.
+Moreover, the dashboard has some useful WordPress management features like the updating of plugins and themes, user management, staging, migration, and more.

-Now that you’ve completed the backup process, let’s understand how you can restore a backup to your site in two easy steps:
+Now that you’ve completed the backup process, let’s understand how you can use BlogVault to restore a backup to your site.
+Basically, this requires two easy steps:

 1. Sign in to your dashboard and select the website that you want to restore.